vietnam-devs/coolstore-microservices/README.md

 1. Global path
 > Set `PATH` for `docker`, `kubectl`, `helm`, and `istioctl`.

-2. Export chart to yaml file
-> If you run it on `Docker for Windows`, then you cannot run sidecar auto injection so that we need to export `coolstore` chart to manifest file like
-> ```
-> helm template deploys/charts/coolstore -f deploys/charts/coolstore/values.dev.yaml --namespace cs-system > deploys/k8s/dev-all-in-one.yaml
-> istioctl kube-inject -f deploys/k8s/dev-all-in-one.yaml | kubectl apply -f -
->```

 3. Run with Nginx (not recommendation)
 > If you want to run just only `Kubernetes` + `nginx-ingress` go to `deploys/charts/coolstore/values.yaml`, and modify as following